Today’s passage: Psalm 71

 After thirty-three years on planet Earth, I’ve gone through a few hard times, some of them harder than others.
 It seems there’s some critical point, some threshold of disorientation, beyond which I straight-up lose it.
 On the low side of the disorientation threshold, I may be suffering and confused, but I’m still trusting in God.
 But cross that line?
 I’m a wreck.
 I despair, I rant, I doubt whether God’s even out there.
 The simplest tasks eat my lunch.
 My sleep schedule goes out the window.
 Critical disorientation overload.

-But in Psalm 71, the psalmist is on the low side of his own personal disorientation threshold.
+But in Psalm 71, the psalmist is on the stable side of his own personal disorientation threshold.
 “You are my rock and my fortress” (3), he declares to God.
-And if I were the one speaking, I could just as easily say, “Are You my rock and my fortress?”
+But if I were the one speaking, I could just as easily say, “Are You my rock and my fortress?”
 What a difference the word order makes–flip two words, tweak the inflection as you say it out loud, and suddenly you’re on the other side of the line.

 And I wonder: what does the psalmist have that I don’t?
 Both he and I came to faith in God early in life, and have known him for a long time.
 The psalmist writes: